tanviranjan2212/neuromatch/README.md

-# neuromatch
+# Neuromatch
-Collection of code I wrote for a Neuromatch academy project
+Collection of codes I wrote for a Neuromatch academy project